This section is peer reviewed.

 Jung, Dagmar & Nikolaus P. Himmelmann.
 2011.
 Retelling data: Working on transcription.
 In Geoffrey Haig, Nicole Nau, Stefan Schnell, & Claudia Wegener (eds.), Documenting endangered languages: Achievements and perspectives, 202–220.
 Berlin: Mouton De Gruyter.

 Yu, Alan C. L. 2003.
 The morphology and phonology of infixation.
 Berkeley, CA: University of California dissertation.

 Names of book series directly follow the book title, without intervening punctuation.
 They appear between brackets and in roman font.
 They may be accompanied by an (optional) issue number.

 Gawne, Lauren & Andrea L. Berez-Kroeker.
 2018.
 Reflections on reproducible research.
 In Bradley McDonnell, Andrea L. Berez-Kroeker, & Gary Holton (eds.), Reflections on language documentation 20 years after Himmelmann 1998, 22–32 (Language Documentation & Conservation Special Publication 15).
 Honolulu: University of Hawai‘i Press.

 Capitalize all lexical words (i.e., use title case) in journal and series titles.
-Capitalize only the first word (plus proper names and the first word after a colon or m-dash) for book and dissertation titles, and article and chapter titles.
+Capitalize only the first word (plus proper names, including place names, and the first word after a colon or m-dash) for book and dissertation titles, and article and chapter titles.
 The logic is to use title case for the titles that are recurring, lower case for those that are not.

 Regular publications that are available online are not treated in a special way, as this applies to most publications.
 When citing a web resource that is not a regular scientific publication, it should be treated like a book, to the extent that this is possible.
 For references to archival materials, see the Tromsø Recommendations for suggestions about what information to include and how to format it.